Nanjing Lukou International Airport: Expressway

 The airport is accessed by Konggang Road, which connects to the Airport Expressway.
 The Airport Expressway is part of S55 Ningxuan (Nanjing-Xuancheng) Expressway.

 Rail

 The Lukou Airport Station on Line S1 of the Nanjing Metro links the airport with Nanjing South Railway Station.
 Operation hours are from 6:00 to 22:40 (in both directions), at 9'57" intervals in peak hours and 13'16" intervals in low hours.
 The entire journey takes approximately 35 minutes and costs 7 RMB.
 At Nanjing South railway station, passengers can transfer to high-speed trains to other cities, coach services to nearby towns, Nanjing Metro Line 1, Nanjing Metro Line 3, Nanjing Metro Line S3 and bus services.

 Taxi

 Taxis are easily accessible outside the arrivals hall.
-Fare between the airport and city area ranges from ¥80 to ¥120.